Magnetic Effects of Electric Current | Class 10 CBSE | Web Notes | Part 2: Magnetic Field due to a Current-Carrying Conductor

 The pattern of the magnetic field lines around a current-carrying solenoid looks similar to the pattern of the field around a bar magnet.

 One end of the solenoid behaves as a magnetic north pole and the other as the south pole.
-The field lines inside the solenoid are in the form of parallel straight lines.
-This indicates that the magnetic field is same (uniform) at all points inside the solenoid.
+The field lines inside the solenoid are in the form of parallel straight lines, indicating that the magnetic field is uniform at all points inside the solenoid.

-If a magnetic material (e.g. soft iron) is placed inside a current-carrying solenoid, it becomes magnetised.
+If a magnetic material (e.g., soft iron) is placed inside a current-carrying solenoid, it becomes magnetized.
 The magnet so formed is called an electromagnet.